rlucioni/recipes/recipes/khao-soi.md

 ## Instructions

 1. Add all the curry paste ingredients into a food processor and process until smooth.
-2. Heat oil in a large pot and brown the chicken thigh pieces or shrimp.
-Reserve.
-3. Add the curry paste and fry until fragrant, 3-5 minutes.
+2. Heat oil in a large pot and add the curry paste.
+Fry until fragrant, 3-5 minutes.
-4. Add the Maesri red curry paste, chicken stock, and sugar.
+3. Add the Maesri red curry paste, chicken stock, and sugar.
 Bring to a simmer.
 Start boiling water in a separate pot to cook the noodles.
-5. Add the coconut milk, fish sauce, and reserved chicken or shrimp.
-Bring back to a simmer, taste for seasoning, and shut off the heat.
+4. Add the coconut milk, fish sauce, and chicken or shrimp.
+Bring back to a simmer, cook until the meat is barely poached, and taste for seasoning.
-6. Cook the noodles according to the package instructions.
+5. Cook the noodles according to the package instructions.
 Drain and portion into bowls.
 Ladle over soup.
-7. Top with toppings and serve.
+6. Top with toppings and serve.